vanitha-himagirish/Linux/Linux_File_System.md

 3. pwd - print working directory
 4. cd.. - will take us to one level up close to the root directory
 5. ls - list current directory contents
-6. ls -a - lists the content of directory including hid.cshrc − The C shell ( csh) initialization scriptden files.
+6. ls -a - lists the content of directory
     Note : The hidden files may be having the extensions such as
                 1. .profile − The Bourne shell ( sh) initialization script
                 2. .kshrc − The Korn shell ( ksh) initialization script